Checkpoint Inhibitors & Advanced Cancers: A Healthcare Professional's Guide

 - Yervoy (ipilimumab), first approved March 2011 from Bristol Myers Squibb; targets CTLA-4; approved for advanced, metastatic melanoma

 - Keytruda (pembrolizumab), first approved Sept.
-2014 from Merck; targets PD-1; approved for advanced melanoma, non-small cell lung cancer (NSCLC) including 1st line treatment in some patients, head and neck squamous cell carcinoma; Hodgkin's lymphoma
+2014 from Merck; targets PD-1; approved for advanced melanoma, non-small cell lung cancer (NSCLC) including 1st line treatment in some patients, head and neck squamous cell carcinoma; Hodgkin's lymphoma; advanced urothelial (bladder) cancer; for any cancer with specific genetic features (microsatellite instability-high cancer); advanced gastric cancer

 - Opdivo (nivolumab), first approved Dec.
-2014 from Bristol-Myers Squibb; targets PD-1; approved for advanced melanoma, advanced NSCLC, advanced renal cell (kidney) cancer, Hodgkin's lymphoma; head and neck squamous cell carcinoma; urothelial (bladder) cancer
+2014 from Bristol-Myers Squibb; targets PD-1; approved for advanced melanoma, advanced NSCLC, advanced renal cell (kidney) cancer, Hodgkin's lymphoma; head and neck squamous cell carcinoma; urothelial (bladder) cancer; colorectal cancer; hepatocellular (liver) cancer

 - Tecentriq (atezolizumab), first approved May 2016 from Genentech; targets PD-L1; approved for advanced bladder cancer, non-small cell lung cancer (NSCLC)